Bergen Beach, Brooklyn: Community

 Located along the southern coast of Brooklyn, Bergen Beach has a suburban quality.
 The nearest stores are located in the Georgetown Shopping Center, as well as a Key Food location in Mill Basin.
 Bergen Beach also contains the Mill Harbor Condominiums, one of the few gated communities in New York City.
 The neighborhood includes the St. Bernard Clairvaux Church, located on Veterans Avenue near 69th Street.
 Bergen Beach and Georgetown are part of Brooklyn Community Board 18, which also includes Canarsie, Mill Basin, Marine Park, and the southern portion of Flatlands.

 Bergen Beach and Georgetown are located in ZIP Code 11234, which also includes Mill Basin, Marine Park, and the southern portion of Flatlands.
-Based on data from the 2010 United States Census, the combined population of Georgetown, Marine Park, Bergen Beach, and Mill Basin was 45,231, an increase of 2,291 (5.3%) from the 42,940 counted in the 2000 United States Census.
+Based on data from the 2010 United States census, the combined population of Georgetown, Marine Park, Bergen Beach, and Mill Basin was 45,231, an increase of 2,291 (5.3%) from the 42,940 counted in the 2000 United States census.
 Covering an area of 1662.88 acres, the neighborhood had a population density of 27.2 PD/acre.

 By the end of the 20th century, the vast majority of Bergen Beach residents were white, as were most residents of adjacent neighborhoods such as Mill Basin and Marine Park.
 Specifically, many of the residents were Italian-Americans.
-The 1990 United States Census counted 3,873 residents, of which three were black; as of the 2000 United States Census, there were 28 black residents.
+The 1990 United States census counted 3,873 residents, of which three were black; as of the 2000 United States census, there were 28 black residents.
 However, by 2011, the number of black residents in Southeast Brooklyn had risen 241%, the steepest such increase of any area in the city.
 As of that year, the African American population in these neighborhoods represented 10.9% of the total population.
 As of the 2010 Census, the racial makeup of Southeast Brooklyn was 73.8% (33,399) White, 10.9% (4,952) African American, 0.1% (47) Native American, 5.6% (2,521) Asian, 0.0% (7) Pacific Islander, 0.3% (144) from other races, and 1.3% (578) from two or more races.
 Hispanic or Latino of any race were 7.9% (3,583) of the population.

 Police and crime

 Bergen Beach is patrolled by the New York City Police Department's 63rd Precinct.
 The precinct also covers Marine Park, Mill Basin, and part of Flatlands.
 Because of the precinct's distance from Bergen Beach, some residents had complained that there was not enough police presence in the neighborhood.
 The 63rd Precinct ranked 31st safest out of 69 patrol areas for per-capita crime in 2010.

-The 63rd Precinct has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 85.9% between 1990 and 2018.
-The precinct reported 5 murders, 14 rapes, 88 robberies, 131 felony assaults, 92 burglaries, 495 grand larcenies, and 62 grand larcenies auto in 2018.
+The 63rd Precinct has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 82.7% between 1990 and 2022.
+The precinct reported 1 murder, 10 rapes, 114 robberies, 170 felony assaults, 119 burglaries, 537 grand larcenies, and 135 grand larcenies auto in 2022.